Bandwidth/bandwidth.github.io/campaigns/csp/guides/bandwidth10dlcBrandCspUiGuide.md

 * Your account has 10dlcCampaigns product feature enabled
 * Your user has been assigned the Campaign Management user role

+## Important Notes
+* Campaign has not yet been shared error message - cron re-tries every hour.
+TN won't be eligible for TN Association.

 ## Steps
 1. [Register your brand](#view-imported-campaigns)
     * [Direct Customer](#create-an-api-only-user)